 - Print out the communication signs 1-6.
 Photocopy signs 1, 2 & 3 onto paper of one color, and signs 4, 5 & 6 onto paper of a different color.
 You will need to make a second copy of each sign on white paper. - Post signs 1, 2 & 3 around the room, one on each of the side walls and one on the back wall as space allows.
 Post one set of signs 4, 5 & 6 around the room similarly, but away from the first set.
-Keep the second copy of the signs aside for use in class. - Tear off at least 6 two-inch pieces of masking tape and attach loosely to the white board for use during the activities. - Each of the four STD Communication Scenarios contains two parts, a role for Partner One and a role for Partner Two.
-Print out enough copies of the STD Communication Scenarios so that each pair of students will get one scenario.
-Cut each scenario in half and either clip them together with a paper clip or put each scenario into an envelope so each student pair will have a scenario containing both a Partner One and Partner Two role.
+Keep the second copy of the signs aside for use in class. - Tear off at least 6 two-inch pieces of masking tape and attach loosely to the white board for use during the activities. - Print out enough copies of the STD Communication Scenarios so that each triad of students will get one scenario. - Before class, if helpful please review this fact sheet on Doxy PEP.